 Ash Dieback Surveys in Winchester Hampshire

-What is Ash Dieback?
+What is Ash Dieback (Hymenoscyphus fraxineus)?

 Ash Dieback is a lethal fungal disease that affects ash trees and has been identified in most European countries where the species is native.
 For many tree and plant species, fungi are beneficial partners, providing decay and disease resistance.